Marriage in China

 To register your marriage in Shanghai, please direct inquiries to the Marriage Registration Office at 3rd Floor, Room E; #82 Cao Bao Lu (Tel: +8621 6432-5087).
 In other cities, please contact the local civil affairs office (Min Zheng Ju).

 Upon receipt of an application to register a marriage, the civil affairs office must ascertain that both parties are eligible to marry.
 The American partner to a marriage in China will generally be asked to submit a current passport, Chinese residence permit, Affidavit of Eligibility to Marry and a certified translation of this affidavit.
 The Chinese partner must submit their Family Registration Book (Hu Kou Bu) or residence permit, and Chinese National ID card (Shen Fen Zheng).

-To get an Affidavit of Eligibility to Marry, you are required to appear in person at the U.S. Consulate.
-You will need to make an appointment and you must bring your U.S. passport and some form (or photocopy of) your fiancé/fiancée’s ID.
+To receive an Affidavit of Eligibility to Marry, you are required to appear in person at the U.S. Consulate.
+You will need to make an appointment and you must bring your U.S. passport and some form (or photocopy of) your fiancé/fiancée’s I.D.
 You can also download the Affidavit of Eligibility to Marry.
 Please use our online appointment system to make a notary appointment for this service.

 Please note the U.S. does not have a central marriage registration system.
 The requirements for legal marriage and divorce differ from state to state.
 You should contact your state government for more information about how a foreign marriage or divorce will be treated in your state.